TheStormWeaver/Design-Blog/README.md

 Authorized (Logged in) users have access to:
 - The logout page
-- Create design page (work in progress)
+- Create design page, in which they can create designs
 - Have the ability to edit designs that they have created (todo)
 - Have the ability to delete designs that they have created (todo)
 - Can like other people's designs (todo)
-- Can access their own profile page and edit it (todo)
+- Can access their own profile page, edit their profile picture and view all designs posted by them (todo)

 # Running the project